 But they are.
 They’re slowly pulling apart as though hauled by invisible hands.
 I catch a flash of green through the gap.

-“Help!” he squeals in a suddenly high-pitched voice.
-His companion stares, mouth open.
+“Help!” he squeals in an unnaturally high-pitched voice.
+His companion stares.
 She doesn’t, I can’t help noticing, move.

 For a moment I can see two outcomes in my mind.
 Crisp and cold.
 Like a fork in a mountain stream; same water, different rocks.
 In one, I turn around and let the obnoxious man go.
 It will be a tragic accident.
 A “technical fault”.
 I will reach the ground and walk away, and then I’ll report it properly.
 Let the right people deal with this.
 It’s not my problem.